yast/yast.github.io/doc/development.md

 commits and pull requests.
 You can find more details in the [Travis CI Integration](travis-integration.md) documentation.

-For builing on native (open)SUSE distibution we use [Jenkins CI openSUSE server](https://ci.opensuse.org/view/Yast/).
+For building on native (open)SUSE distribution we use [Jenkins CI openSUSE server](https://ci.opensuse.org/view/Yast/).
 It also [submits](#automatic-submission) the built packages to OBS.